tomaslrcode/JavaScript_Projects/README.md

 # Technologies Used

-In these project folder I main use :
+In this project folder I mainly use:

 * Vanilla JavaScript
 * jQuery
 * Node.js
 * Express Framework
+* HTML5 / CSS3

 ## Authors